vatlab/vtools_web/README.md

 Docker version:
 On Digital Ocean
-1. In /home/vtools_user/vtools_web folder, set .env, current setting is
+1. In /home/vtools_user/vtools_web folder, set .env for enviromental parameters, current setting is
 	```
 	REFERENCE_FOLDER=/home/vtools_user/.variant_tools
 	PROJECT_FOLDER=/home/vtools_user/testProject
     ```
     .variant_tools folder has all the reference files for variantTools to use.
+These two folders will be mounted into docker containters.
 2. A docker network has been created on digital ocean.
 	```
 	docker network create vtoolsnet